Hand News | Handen Nieuws

 NOTICE:

-This must be a confirming reassurence for the readers of this article who discovered that the length of their 'Line of Life' is rather short: even the 'Godfather of palmistry' lived longer than indicated by his lifeline!
+This article presents confirming reassurence for readers (and other people) who discovered that the length of their 'Line of Life' is rather short: because even the 'Godfather of palmistry' lived longer than indicated by his theory... and the length of his life line!

 PS.
 The same can be said about the majority of the people included in the British sample: almost 60% of those outlived their 'Line of Life'.